Tiling deformations, cohomology, and orbit equivalence of tiling spaces: Tilings and Delone sets

 Elements in the closure can still be interpreted as Delone sets (resp.\ tilings).
 This space supports an action of $\R^d$ by translations, and is a compact dynamical system.
 Our focus will be on \emph{minimal} spaces, meaning that every $\R^d$-orbit is dense.
+The well-known Penrose tiling is an example of a minimal, aperiodic tiling space.